List of content you will read in this article:

 Remote Desktop is a Microsoft Windows application that allows remote control of a windows machine (be it a regular PC or server) from another Windows machine.
-This is a seperate program or a feature that can be found in most operating systems which allows a user to access the desktop of another operating system.
+This is a separate program or a feature that can be found in most operating systems that allows a user to access the desktop of another operating system.
 Through this tutorial, you will get to various applications of RDP and How to connect to RDP.

-This application mostly occur via the internet which allows a user to interact with a remote system from the comfort of your home/office.
+This application mostly occurs via the internet which allows a user to interact with a remote system from the comfort of their home/office.

 Remote desktop connections contain some protocols like:

 - NX technology and Independent Computing Architecture (ICA).

 There are no installation steps required, as it comes preloaded with any Windows OS since Windows XP/ Windows NT 4.0.

 How to connect to RDP?
 [Step by Step Remote Desktop Guide]

 To use a remote desktop, you must enable it on both the machines and have a constant internet connection, Here you go with the complete connecting guide for how to connect to RDP.